 Traditionally, companies have pointed to a positive bottom line as a benchmark of success, but a new wave of entrepreneurs may be changing that equation by factoring social and environmental measures into a triple bottom line.

-A recent article posted by Inc. tells us that more and more, whether as owner, employee or consumer, the benefits of green business are being championed by a particular group—Millennials.
+An article posted by Inc. tells us that the benefits of green business are increasingly being championed by a particular group: Millennials.

 The piece features an interview with a top official from the U.S. Small Business Administration.
 Christopher R. Upperman notes a growing trend in triple bottom line entrepreneurship within his peer group.